ClaraEscorihuela/ann_models_library/README.md

 # ann_models_library

-This repository aims at showing how to use a library with artificial neural networks models build from scratch, as well as how to apply a Multi Layer Percepton to find a decision boundary between two classes and how to apply a Hopfield Network for retoring noisy patterns.
+This repository contains code that implements a python library to build artificial neural networks (ANN) from scratch.
+In particular, the library provides tools to find a decision boundary between two classes using a Multi-layer Percepton and to restored a denoised version of patterns using a Hopfield Network.

+### Getting startes (only for local usage)
+####Package Requirments

+Installing following dependencies:
+- python = 3.9
+- intertools

 ### Models library:

-Library with the implementation of a percepton with one hidden layer and a Hopfield Network from scratch.
-Available files in the library:
+This library implements 1-hidden layer MLP and a Hopfield Network from scratch.
+Available files in the library are as follows:

-  1. activations_functions: Contains a class called "default_activation" with activation functions to apply after each layer of the designed network.
+  1. Activations_functions: Contains a class called "default_activation" with activation functions to apply after each layer of the designed network.
 Possible activation functions:

     - Modified sigmoide
     - Derivative

   2. initialization_functions: Contains a class called "normal" that generates a normal gaussian dstribution with the desire mean and sigma.
 This class is used for the                                    initialization of the weights of the network.

-  3. mlp_model: Contains a class called MLP to create and train a percepton with one hidden layer.
+  3. Mlp_model: Contains a class called MLP to create and train a percepton with one hidden layer.
 This class includes:

     - Arguments:
       * hidden_nodes: (int) number of nodes in the hidden layer